1957: Sam Cooke recorded "Summertime" at Radio Recorders in West Hollywood, California.

 1966: The Beatles recorded overdubs on "Yellow Submarine".

-1967: Fairport Convention debuted live at St. Michael's Hall in Golders Green.
+1967: Fairport Convention debuted live at St. Michael's Church Hall in Golders Green, London.

 1968: Guitarist Dave Mason rejoined Traffic after quitting the group just six months prior.

-1968: A very famous day in the Rock Era has "Mrs. Robinson", one of the Top Songs of the Rock Era*, reached #1 for Simon & Garfunkel.
-Hugo Montenegro had a winner with "The Good, the Bad and the Ugly".
+1968: A very famous day in the Rock Era as "Mrs. Robinson", one of The Top 500 Songs of the Rock Era*, reached #1 for Simon & Garfunkel.
+Hugo Montenegro had a winner with "The Good, the Bad And The Ugly".
 The Rascals remained at 3 with "A Beautiful Morning" and former #1 "Tighten Up" by Archie Bell & the Drells found itself at #4.
-Another classic--"Honey" by Bobby Goldsboro was still in the top 10 and Ohio Express moved from 24-6 with their hit "Yummy Yummy Yummy".
+Another classic--"Honey" by Bobby Goldsboro was still in the Top 10 and Ohio Express moved from 24-6 with their hit "Yummy Yummy Yummy".
 Tommy James & the Shondells entered the Top 10 with "Mony Mony".
-The rest of the Top 10: "Ain't Nothing Like the Real Thing" from Marvin Gaye & Tammi Terrell, "Cowboys To Girls" by the Intruders at #9 and Dionne Warwick was stuck at 10 with "Do You Know the Way To San Jose".
+The rest of the Top 10: "Ain't Nothing Like The Real Thing" from Marvin Gaye & Tammi Terrell, "Cowboys To Girls" by the Intruders at #9 and Dionne Warwick was stuck at 10 with "Do You Know The Way To San Jose".

 1971: Bookends by Simon & Garfunkel remained #1 on the album chart and the Soundtrack to "The Graduate" was still #2.

 1971: Harry Nilsson began recording his great album Nilsson Schmilsson in London.

 1971: The birthplace of Elvis Presley, a two-room house in Tupelo, Mississippi was opened to the public.

 1971: Chicago began a world tour at the Royal Albert Hall on London.